Jutho/TensorOperations.jl/docs/src/index.md

 ## To do list

-*   Reimplement cache so that it can be restricted in terms of total memory footprint, instead of just the number of objects it contains.

 *   Make cache threadsafe.

-*   Make it easier to check contraction order and to splice in runtime information, or optimize based on memory footprint.
+*   Make it easier to check contraction order and to splice in runtime information, or optimize based on memory footprint or other custom cost functions.